jackieldesign/CODEWORDS/README.md

 <img src="angrymonkey.gif">

 Hello!
-Welcome to my SKO for the Code + words studio :book: :desktop_computer:
+Welcome to my SKO for the Code + words studio run by Andy Simionato and Karen ann Donnachie :book: :desktop_computer:

 Because I was too scared of Github earlier in the semester, I compiled many anythings in a [Milanote board](https://app.milanote.com/1K8HVt1SIiPR8B?p=hN70IwOtzhJ) whenever I found a helpful or cool resource.
 Everything there will already be included here, but the Milanote is like a version with only links, photos, and without my ramblings.
 If you like, you can have a look, and I hope you find something of interest :)